 In cases where surgery is needed, recovery takes longer because there is healing from the surgical procedure as well.
 Full healing form a surgical hip repair can take up to a year, but typically, people are back to normal life activities in 3 to 4 months.

 In the middle aged and elderly populations, with sudden onset of hip bone pain, it is recommended to go to be evaluated.
 Typically and X-ray is ordered, especially if a fall was involved.
-If a fracture is detected, Patients are typically referred to an orthopedic surgeon to determine the course of treatment.
+If a fracture is detected, patients are typically referred to an orthopedic surgeon to determine the course of treatment.
 Stress fractures of the hip can also occur at any age.
 So, if your hip pain is persistent, it is important to get it evaluated by an orthopedic surgeon.

-If you want to learn more about the hip, go to: hip
+If you want to learn more about the hip, go to: Hip Pain Can't Wait.